-(1) Every attorney authorized to practice law or appearing before this Court, including those specially authorized for a limited purpose or in connection with a particular proceeding pursuant to L.Civ.R.
-101.1, shall be subject to the disciplinary jurisdiction of this Court.

-(2) When misconduct or allegations of misconduct which, if substantiated, would warrant discipline of an attorney, shall come to the attention of a Judge of this Court, and the applicable procedure is not otherwise mandated by these Rules, that Judge shall refer the matter in writing to the Chief Judge.
-The Chief Judge may refer the matter to the appropriate State disciplinary body or, if the Chief Judge concludes that further investigation is warranted, he or she shall direct the Clerk to refer the matter to an attorney ("investigating counsel") who is admitted to practice before this Court to conduct such an investigation in order to determine whether a formal order to show cause should issue.

-(3) The Clerk's order of reference to investigating counsel and all other papers filed in the matter shall be placed under seal and shall remain under seal unless and until an order to show cause and complaint are issued under L.Civ.R.
-104.1(e)(7), at which point an order shall be entered unsealing those portions of the record deemed appropriate; provided, however, that disclosure may be sooner in the event that the Chief Judge determines that disclosure is warranted for the protection of the public and/or in the administration of justice.
-Investigating counsel shall have no obligation to disclose to the respondent any portion of the investigation file, including discovery conducted pursuant to L.Civ.R.
-104.1e(4), except if the investigating counsel intends to use a deposition transcript from the investigation at a future hearing as set forth in subsection (4)(B)(ii) below.

-(4) Investigating counsel shall promptly, and with reasonable particularity, notify the respondent in writing of the pendency and nature of the investigation and solicit comments thereon in furtherance of the preliminary investigation.
-Every attorney, as set forth in L.Civ.R.
-104.1(e)(1), has the affirmative obligation to cooperate in an investigation.
-Such cooperation shall include the production of documents and submission to interviews conducted by the investigating counsel as follows:

-(A) Respondent shall serve upon investigating counsel a response to the inquiry within 30 days of service of the inquiry.

-(B) Investigating counsel may conduct such discovery as is reasonably necessary to complete the investigation, which may include, but is not limited to, interviews of the respondent, depositions, requests for production of documents and requests for admissions.
+- (1) Every attorney authorized to practice law or appearing before this Court, including those specially authorized for a limited purpose or in connection with a particular proceeding pursuant to L. Civ.
+R. 101.1, shall be subject to the disciplinary jurisdiction of this Court. - (2) When misconduct or allegations of misconduct which, if substantiated, would warrant discipline of an attorney, shall come to the attention of a Judge of this Court, and the applicable procedure is not otherwise mandated by these Rules, that Judge shall refer the matter in writing to the Chief Judge.
+The Chief Judge may refer the matter to the appropriate State disciplinary body or, if the Chief Judge concludes that further investigation is warranted, he or she shall-may direct the Clerk to refer the matter to an attorney ("investigating counsel") who is admitted to practice before this Court to conduct such an investigation in order his/her legal advisory staff or outside investigative counsel to determine whether a formal order to show cause should issue. - (3) The Clerk's order of reference to investigating counsel his/her legal advisory staff or outside investigative counsel and all other papers filed in the matter shall be placed under seal and shall remain under seal unless and until an order to show cause and complaint are issued under L. Civ.
+R. 104.1(e)(7), at which point an order shall be entered unsealing those portions of the record deemed appropriate; provided, however, that disclosure may be sooner in the event that the Chief Judge determines that disclosure is warranted for the protection of the public and/or in the administration of justice.
+Investigating Investigative counsel shall have no obligation to disclose to the respondent any portion of the investigation file, including discovery conducted pursuant to L. Civ.
+R. 104.1e(4), except if the investigating investigative counsel intends to use a deposition transcript from the investigation at a future hearing as set forth in subsection (4)(B)(ii) below. - (4) Investigating Investigative counsel shall promptly, and with reasonable particularity, notify the respondent in writing of the pendency and nature of the investigation and solicit comments thereon in furtherance of the preliminary investigation.
+Every attorney, as set forth in L. Civ.
+R. 104.1(e)(1), has the affirmative obligation to cooperate in an investigation.
+Such cooperation shall include the production of documents and submission to interviews conducted by the investigating investigative counsel as follows: - (A) Respondent shall serve upon investigating investigative counsel a response to the inquiry within 30 days of service of the inquiry. - (B) Investigating Investigative counsel may conduct such discovery as is reasonably necessary to complete the investigation, which may include, but is not limited to, interviews of the respondent, depositions, requests for production of documents and requests for admissions. - (i) If respondent is deposed during the investigation, his/her her/his counsel may participate fully in that deposition, including lodging objections and cross-examining respondent.
+However, neither respondent nor his/her her/his counsel shall be entitled to notice of, or to attend or participate in, non-party depositions taken by the